18F/handbook/_pages/about-us/offices/washington-dc.md

 ### Book rooms for meetings?

 Depending on your needs, you might need different room accommodations.
-A cheat sheet for 18F conference rooms lives here.
-Avoid booking rooms 1470 and up on the first floor, as well as x3xx rooms &mdash; they&rsquo;re really far away from 18F and aren&rsquo;t easily accessible.
+A cheat sheet for TTS conference rooms lives here.
+Avoid booking rooms 1470 and up on the first floor, as well as x3xx rooms &mdash; they're really far away from TTS and aren&rsquo;t easily accessible.

 ### Receive visitors?

 If you're expecting a small group of US citizens (fewer than 15 or so), no advance action is required on your part.
-Let your guest(s) know to bring ID; they'll give your name and the 18F room number (4400) at the security desk.
+Let your guest(s) know to bring ID; they'll give your name and the TTS room number (4400) at the security desk.
 You'll have to go down and escort them up.

 If you're expecting a large group, or if the group includes non-US citizens, you should give security advance notice.